 As temps go up the Vf of diodes go down.
 When Vf does down the diode is able to pull more current.
 This can cause thermal runnaway in parallel boards circuits if 1 or more boards fail or get disconnected.

 2) A good thermal design can help.
-Heatsink can keep the board cool an ensure the voltage of diodes does not go down too much if temperature goes up.
+Use of a Heatsink can keep the board cool an ensure the voltage of diodes do not go down too much, if temperature goes up.

-3) Use fuse for each board or thermal cutoff switch.
+3) Use a fuse for each board or thermal cutoff switch.